kb-dk/access-digital-objects/cop-solr-fields.md

 2. fairly course grained fields having  [Dublin Core](http://dublincore.org/documents/dces/) or [ESE](http://pro.europeana.eu/page/ese-documentation) semantics
 3. fine grained fields for access to some data in the MODS

-The source, when given, is the xpath to where it is stored in the MODS
+The source, when given, is the xpath to where it is stored in the MODS.
+In the xpaths we occasionally refer to xml namespace for mods (md), dc and xhtml (h).

 | field(s) | source | value examples | semantics | purpose |
 |:---------|:-------|:----------|:--------|:--------|